vuejs/vuefire/docs/guide/ssr.md

 // etc
 ```

-This only works if you avoid rendering on server these documents or collections. **If still render them on server, you will get a hydration error on client**.
+This only works if you avoid rendering on server these documents or collections. **If you still render them on the server, you will get a hydration error on client**.

+-->

 <!-- TODO: I wonder if we could attach effect scopes to applications so `onServerPrefetch()` is still awaited when attached -->